helenclx/Tenzies-Game/README.md

 - Using relative units in CSS
 - Making the app responsive to different screen sizes
 - Adding dice roll count
-- Added a timer to track the time it took to win
+- Recording the number of dice rolls and the time it took to win
+- Tracking the best records of dice rolls and time taken to win

 ## Credits: